-As I like to say: “It’s not about having the best social marketing strategy but finding a strategy that works toward hitting your brand’s goals.”
+As I like to say: “It’s not about having the best social marketing strategy but finding an online marketing strategy that works toward hitting your brand’s goals.”

 As with every strategy, the first step is to make sure your goals are targeted towards the type of audience you’re going after.
 This means establishing specific goals that create value for your company while tying it back to your social segments.